 No. Donated organs and tissues are transplanted to individual recipients based on need, blood type, genetic match and other criteria.
 A recipient can be designated only through living donation.

-In Canada, organ and tissue donation is covered by the healthcare system.
-There are no extra costs to the family for medical procedures related to organ and tissue donation.
+In Canada, the costs of recovering organs and tissue donation is covered by the healthcare system.
 The family is still responsible for funeral arrangements and costs associated with burial.

 Donation may delay funeral arrangements for up to 24 hours.
 An open-casket funeral and cremation are still possible.